laravel/docs/pennant.md

 <a name="checking-features"></a>
 ## Checking Features

-To check if a feature is active, you should use the `isActive` method on the `Feature` facade.
+To check if a feature is active, you should use the `active` method on the `Feature` facade.
 By default, features are checked against the currently authenticated user.

 ```php
 <?php